wp-plugins/contact-form-7/readme.txt

 == Changelog ==

+= 2.3.1 =

+* Fixed: wrongly applying 'autop' filter to message body of HTML-formatted mail.
+* Fixed: possible cause of some Ajax-related troubles.
+* Fixed: wrong HTML format of the result of [response] tag.
+* Fixed: rewrote a few codes for avoiding warnings.
+* Fixed: wrongly applying 'autop' filter to &lt;textarea&gt; contents.
+* You can customize ajax loader image with new wpcf7_ajax_loader filter.
+* Translations for Ukrainian (Ukrainian WordPress localization team), Brazilian Portuguese (Gervásio Antônio) and Serbian (Aleksandar Urošević) have been updated.

 = 2.3 =

 * The required WordPress version has been changed and now requires WordPress 2.9 or higher.
 If you use WordPress 2.8, you will need to upgrade WordPress.